armadito/armadito-av/modules/moduleH1/README.md

 Armadito module H1 is a scan module dedicated to binaries analysis (PE and ELF).

+Module H1 is based on work by the DAVFI project (http://www.davfi.fr/).

 Copyright (C) Teclib', 2015, 2016

 Project home : <http://www.teclib-edition.com/teclib-products/armadito-antivirus>